 Where the design community meets.

-Stockholm, Sweden UX designer / Founder @ Carmine Joined almost 5 years ago
+Stockholm, Sweden UX designer / Founder @ Carmine Joined over 7 years ago

 It's a good starting point but I agree, being able to set padding per side would be awesome :)